 How did you actively engage students?

 Did you utilize manipulatives, cooperative learning, or group activities?
 What were the results?

-If you were able to facilitate all styles of learners, make certain this is highlighted in your resume.
+If you were able to facilitate all learners’ styles, make certain this is highlighted in your resume.
 Being able to accommodate multiple intelligences is a crucial skill that school principals and superintendents look for in a new hire.